Opportunities and Challenges of Pre School Business

-Currently the preschool industry runs on three models.
-The unorganized sector which is made up of local home grown preschools and constitutes around 70-80% of the market.
-Organized preschools, that operate on a franchisee model and are relatively smaller in number.
+Currently, the preschool industry runs on three models.
+The unorganized sector is made up of local homegrown preschools and constitutes around 70-80% of the market.
+Organized preschools, operate on a franchisee model and are relatively smaller in number.
 The third model is the school feeder model with some regular K-12 school starting their own preschools to tap the early toddler market as well.

 The Preschool Industry is driven by a number of factors, primary among them being:

 Increasing income and propensity of Indian parents to spend towards education

 As more and more families turn nuclear there is a greater emphasis on ensuring children are provided opportunities for interaction and development in a safe and secure environment.
 Also with the trend shifting towards double-income families, parents are more inclined to spend on the early education of kids than before.
 Another factor that has aided the growth of preschools in India, especially in the bigger metro cities is the difficulty of getting admissions to K-12 schools.
 The rigorous admission process as well as the high level of competition in almost every field has forced many parents to ensure their children do not miss out on early learning and development opportunities.

 Underpenetrated market especially in Tier II and Tier III towns